Penguin Musume

 Penguin Musume (ペンギン娘, Pengin Musume) is a Japanese manga series written and illustrated by Tetsuya Takahashi.
 The manga was serialized in the shōnen manga magazine Weekly Shōnen Champion between May 2006 and November 2007.
 The manga was followed by Penguin Musume Max, serialized in Champion Red from December 2007 to January 2010.

 An original net animation adaptation titled Penguin Musume Heart was streamed on Nico Nico Douga between April and November 2008.

 Plot

-The story follows Sakura 'Penguin' Nankyoku and her friends Kujira Etorofu and Nene Kurio through their daily lives, which are often corrupted by either Penguin herself, her economic rival Mary Whitebear, or other people who have interest in the Nankyoku family.
+The story follows Sakura 'Penguin' Nankyoku and her friends Kujira Etorofu and Nene Kurio through their daily lives.
+They are often corrupted by either Penguin herself, her economic rival Mary Whitebear, or other people who have interest in the Nankyoku family.
 Sakura Nankyoku is a total otaku.
 Due to a fluke, she gets elected as her class' student council president.
 Everything takes off from there into a series of crazy misadventures revolving around Sakura, her family, and her classmates.